AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 17.1.4.2.
 Room

 - TAKE key (`House key`)
-- USE trash bin (`Photograph og Family`)
+- USE trash bin (`Photograph of Family`)
+- **SAVE YOUR GAME HERE**
+- >**ACHIEVEMENT:** Who Me Study?
+  >- Win a trivia game without ever reading the field guide
-- USE computer
+  >- USE computer
-  - OPEN both book signing photos
+  >   - OPEN both book signing photos
-  - OPEN Trivia!
+  >   - OPEN Trivia!
-    - Answer the question - you will find the answers in the field guide:
+  >   - Answer the question - you will find the answers in the field guide:
-    1. 1 - Paradox Field Excluder
+  >     1. 1 - Paradox Field Excluder
-    2. 3 - Quansonic Particle
+  >     2. 3 - Quansonic Particle
-    3. 4 - Both #1 and #2
+  >     3. 4 - Both #1 and #2
-    4. 2 - ChronoZen
+  >     4. 2 - ChronoZen
-    5. 5 - Government Intervention
+  >     5. 5 - Government Intervention
-  - OPEN Open Sesame
+  >   - OPEN Open Sesame
 - USE scanner
 - EXIT west